 Is your screen cracked?
 Depending on how it is cracked and how old the phone is maybe it can be repaired.
 Personally, if the phone is more than two models old then it is not worth fixing it.
 If you deem your phone not worth fixing then also depending on how cracked the screen so you can just get either plastic or tempered glass screen protector and place it on top.
 I know it sounds weird to get a screen protector after the screen is cracked but hear me out.
 So if the screen is cracked and a drop of water or any other liquid hits the screen, the chance of ruining your phone is even higher.
 A plastic or tempered glass screen protector can help reduce that chance, especially if it is not going to get fixed.
 Better late than never.

 Are you still getting system updates?
 A phone doesn’t receive system updates once the phone is too old.
-System updates are well updates that help with bug and issues that may arise.
+System updates are well updates that help with bugs and issues that may arise.
 If that is your phone, then maybe you need to get a brand new phone.
-However, if your phone is still receiving system updates then in my opinion not worth getting updates.
+However, if your phone is still receiving system updates then in my opinion not worth getting a new phone.

 Is your battery life decreasing and your charging time increasing?
 This is a sign that your battery needs to change.
-Also depending on how much that ratio of usage and charging is changing and how old the phone is a simple solution could be to change the battery of the phone.
+Also depending on how much that ratio of usage to charging is changing and how old the phone’s model is, a simple solution could be to change the physical battery of the phone.

 - Is your phone lagging or freezing?